jerrod-lessel/ArcgisScriptTools/README.txt

 This toolbox contains script tools for ArcGIS written in Python.
-The tool execute various remote sensing processes.
+The tools execute various remote sensing processes.
+To use the toolboxes, download the files as a zipped file.
+Unzip and navigate to the folder in ArcCatalog.
+The toolbox should appear.